About Our City

 East Dubuque is a small city located in Jo Daviess County, Illinois situated on the Mississippi River across from Dubuque, Iowa.
 Population: 1,704 according to the 2010 census and are steadily increasing our area.
 We’re looking for ways to make this site more useful to our citizens and visitors.
 The main roads in East Dubuque are US Highway 20(Wall Street) and Sinsinawa Avenue.
 The Julien Dubuque Bridge serves as our connection to Dubuque.

-East Dubuque, peacefully situated between the Mississippi River and the surrounding high bluffs, boasts a fascinating and exciting history.Fascinating because of the prehistoric cultures, the more recent Native Americans, the French explorers, the early settlers, the land speculators, the ferryboat kings, the railroad tycoons, the bridge builders and the slaves.
+East Dubuque, peacefully situated between the Mississippi River and the surrounding high bluffs, boasts a fascinating and exciting history.Fascinating because of the prehistoric cultures, the more recent Native Americans, the French explorers, the early settlers, the land speculators, the ferryboat kings, the railroad tycoons, the bridge builders.
 Exciting because of Prohibition, speakeasies, the “Strip,” Al Capone and whiskey stills in the hill, thus, at one time, giving East Dubuque the name “Sin City”.

 Originally named Dunleith after a Scottish village, the little river settlement quickly prospered.
 The name was changed to East Dubuque in 1877 and the railroad soon brought land speculators, hotelkeepers and ferry operators.
 Captain Merry built the legendary Merry Building located on Sinsinawa Avenue and became very successful ferrying people and cargo across the Mississippi River.
-The building also served as a stop on the underground railway for slaves.
 In 1868 the railroad tunnel and bridge, still in use, ended the lucrative passenger and hotel trade.
 By 1887 the Old High Street foot and wagon bridge was built parallel to the railroad bridge.
 Then, in 1943 the beautiful Julien Dubuque Bridge was completed and at 7,392 feet is still one of the longest tied arch and cantilevered spans ever built.